gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 // ... again with Py_UCS2, again with Py_UCS4
 ```

-Because `TH_CHAR` is a concrete type inside each copy, `TH_READ` compiles to a single indexed load with a fixed stride.
+Each copy gives `TH_CHAR` a concrete type, so `TH_READ` compiles to one indexed load with a fixed stride.
+The caller
-There is no width branch in the inner loop at all.
-The one runtime decision happens once, at the top, when the code
-picks which of the three compiled machines to run:
+selects a machine once before entering the loop:

 ```c
 if (kind == PyUnicode_1BYTE_KIND) return run_ucs1(self);